Victory (2009 film)

 Victory is a 2009 Indian cricket-based sports film starring Harman Baweja, Amrita Rao and Anupam Kher.
-It is Harman Baweja's second release after his debut film Love Story 2050, which performed very badly at the box office.
-The movie was filmed in Australia and India.
+The film was filmed in Australia and India.
 Victory tells the story of a struggling cricketer who defies all odds to realise an almost impossible dream.

 Plot

-This cricket epic story revolves around the life of Vijay Shekhawat (Harman Baweja) and his father Ram Shekhawat (Anupam Kher).
-Ram has great aspirations for his son Vijay but alas he dreams of playing for the Indian cricket team one day.
+This cricket epic story revolves around the lives of Vijay Shekhawat and his father, Ram Shekhawat.
+Ram has great aspirations for his son Vijay, but alas, he dreams of playing for the Indian cricket team one day.
 His dream eventually comes true when Vijay makes it to the Indian team.
-His childhood friend Nandini (Amrita Rao) has believed in him since the very first time he spoke the name of cricket and never ever doubted him.
+His childhood friend Nandini has believed in him since the very first time he spoke the name of cricket and never ever doubted him.
 However, this happiness is short-lived as Vijay soon loses his place in the team, as well as the respect he has earned, when he lets his new-found fame get the better of him.

 Vijay soon discovers how quickly the media and the public can make a villain out of a hero.
 Unable to bear the shock and humiliation, Ram suffers a brain hemorrhage.
 Nandini takes the responsibility to care for Ram and take in Vijay.
 Vijay and Nandini fly to Australia to have surgery on his back.
-The surgery is successful and Vijay soon realises that Nandini, his childhood friend, could be his life partner.
-He nurtures his feelings for her but Nandini is still healing after Vijay's bad side took over and is finding it hard to trust him and behave like his true friend again.
-They return to Jaisalmer and Vijay vows to be a better cricketer for his country.
-He proves himself to his father and Nandini that he can play for his country and his coach relies on him too.
+The surgery is successful, and Vijay soon realises that Nandini, his childhood friend, could be his life partner.
+He nurtures his feelings for her, but Nandini is still healing after Vijay's bad side took over and is finding it hard to trust him and behave like his true friend again.
+They return to Jaisalmer, and Vijay vows to be a better cricketer for his country.
+He proves himself to his father and Nandini that he can play for his country, and his coach relies on him too.
 He gets selected once again to play in the major international cricket tournament.
 He injures himself while playing but vows to play no matter his health.
-He wins the cricket tournament and returns to his hometown Jaisalmer, to see his father and Nandini.
-Vijay and his father reconcile and just when everything is going fine Ram dies in Vijay's arms.
-They hold the funeral and we see Vijay and Nandini comforting each other in the end scene.
+He wins the cricket tournament and returns to his hometown, Jaisalmer, to see his father and Nandini.
+Vijay and his father reconcile, and just when everything is going fine, Ram dies in Vijay's arms.
+They hold the funeral, and we see Vijay and Nandini comforting each other in the end scene.
 We assume they get together.
 And it finishes with Vijay once again playing in a cricket match and playing for his country.